When to sell stocks

 3. Review the sale.
 You’ll be able to see how much you’ll receive for your shares.
 When you’re ready, hit the sell button.

-Depending on the platform you use, you may be charged transaction fees every time you sell stock.
+Depending on your platform, you may be charged transaction fees every time you sell stock.

 Promoted